 Moving within the yoga industry with heart, integrity and effectiveness

 DATES, TIMES & MODE OF DELIVERY

-This is a six week course, delivered entirely online, with a combination of pre-recorded and live online sessions.
+This is a six week course, delivered entirely online, with a combination of pre-recorded and live interactive online sessions.

-Each week, trainees will gain access to pre-recorded content, to be viewed in their own time.
+Each week, trainees will gain access to pre-recorded content, to be viewed in your own time.

 Here is an indicator of the time required to complete the course in the allocated six weeks:

 Between 30 and 45 minutes daily practice (may incorporate pranayama, mantra, meditation and asana)

 Approximately 4 hours of pre-recorded lecture content per week, to be completed in your own time (ideally within the week)

 TEACHING FACULTY & CONTRIBUTORS